 - Document any perceived risks with any aspect of the project

-Finally, set aside some time — up to 2 hours — to review the deck with the client either in person or over the phone.
+Finally, set aside some time — up to 2 hours — to review the findings deck with the client.
 It may seem redundant, but we have found that nothing goes further to instill confidence than saying everything out loud and clearly.
 We want our clients to know that we understand them, we understand the project at hand, and we understand how to get it done.

 The end of this phase is also a great time to realign budgets and timelines.
 When estimating a project, it is nearly impossible to know and anticipate all the business needs, design aesthetics, and potential features that a project may require.
 We do our best, of course, given what we know and what we don’t.
 By the end of Discovery, however, we are in a much better position to reevaluate the budget.
 While the net cost may not change, what we can deliver for that budget could shift, and it is a great time to remove those “nice-to-haves,” if needed.